 Crowdfunding has become a way for the everyday investor to participate in larger deals that can provide these kinds of returns.
 These deals are often much larger than $4 million, which means the example above can be scaled even greater.

 Most crowdfunding deals have a minimum investment between $25,000 and $100,000.
-This opens up this level of real estate investing to a lot more people.
+They therefore open up this level of real estate investing to a lot more people.

 The bottom line